 On March 1, 2014, we commenced a similar non-public offering of notes and warrants up to \$3,000,000 which is intended to remain open until December 31, 2014, unless terminated sooner at the option of the Company before all of the notes are sold.
 The promissory notes will bear interest at 12% per annum payable monthly, with principal and unpaid interest due and payable on January 6, 2016.
 Persons holding promissory notes issued by the Company in prior offerings may convert these notes into the notes and warrants being offered in this new offering.
 Each lender in the offering will receive one warrant for each \$3.00 loaned.
 The three-year warrants will be exercisable immediately at \$3.00 per share.
 These securities are being offered and will be sold solely to accredited investors without selling commissions.
 The proceeds of this offering will be used to satisfy outstanding debt and provide working capital for the Company.
-As of June 30, 2014, we have received \$720,000 under the debt offering and issued warrants to purchase 239,997 shares of our common stock.
-In July 2014 and August 2014, the Company received \$145,000 and \$184,000 under the \$3,000,000 debt offering and issued warrants to purchase 48,333 and 61,333 shares of our common stock, respectively.
+As of September 30, 2014, we have received \$1,299,003 under the debt offering and issued warrants to purchase 432,995 shares of our common stock.